weakish/weakish.github.com/dive-into/eslint.md

 ## TypeScript Can Detect Lots of Errors

-[ts-check](/dive-into/ts-check/) can detect a lot of problems, and it is usually faster.
+TypeScript can detect a lot of problems, and it is usually faster.

 For example, the `array-callback-return` rule is unnecessary, because if I accidentally forget to write `return` statement in array mapping function,